chris4jahn/macos-defaults/README.md

   ./export_defaults.sh -i
   ```

-- Export to a custom directory:
+- Export to a custom directory (if it doesn’t exist, it will be created):
   ```bash
   ./export_defaults.sh /path/to/custom/dir
   ```